nathreed/ROCate/README.md

 1. Check "use auto-import"
 1. Click ok

 Now you have the project properly imported, set up, and you can run the tests.
-You may get some warnings thrown when you run the tests, but they do run and you can see the results in the test GUI.

 ## Trilateration Algorithm
 Since the development of the Trilateration algorithm will require MTH 165, we will use this [library](https://github.com/lemmingapex/trilateration) instead.
 This is already configured for you in the gradle project.